intel/dffml/docs/arch/alice/discussion/0040/reply_0003.md

     - Reach out via email or something to send innersource report
       - Periodic batch comparison
       - Eventually look up user and target comms to their skill level / concerns
+      - Do with 5 pilot repos by end of July with these reports